lssilveira11/mycontacts-app/README.md

 ## Structure and Screenshots

 ## Project setup

+To run this project, clone this repository and execute the commands bellow.

+NodeJS with npm package manager is a prerequisite.
+The commando bellow installs all the dependencies of this project.

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

+Execute this command to run this project in your local browser.

 ```
 npm run serve
 ```